kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 ---

 AdmissionChecks are a mechanism that allows Kueue to consider additional criteria before admitting a Workload.
-Kueue runs all AdmissionChecks at the same time, after a Workload has reserved the quota.
+After Kueue has reserved quota for a Workload, Kueue runs all the admission checks configured in the ClusterQueue concurrently.
 All of the AdmissionChecks have to provide a positive signal to the Workload before it can be [Admitted](/docs/concepts#admission).

 ### API